-To provide a comprehensive education to each pupil, Herzlia High School offers a plethora of opportunities, beyond the walls of the classroom, such as:
+There is a natural progression of pupils from both Herzlia Primary Schools into the High School, where we offer a rich variety of opportunities, beyond the walls of the classroom, such as:

-- Spiritual opportunities: the Judaica Society organizes talks and activities; we celebrate and commemorate all Jewish holy days; the JIPSY department is dedicated to organizing informal Jewish education.
+- Spiritual: the Judaica Society organizes talks and activities; we celebrate and commemorate all Jewish holy days; the JLL department is dedicated to organizing informal Jewish education.

 - An award-winning and innovative vocational programme, for pupils who choose an alternative education stream, other than the conventional matric.